dazdaz/gemini-rag-zero/README.md

 - ✅ Search the index directly (without generation)
 - ✅ Delete and cleanup resources

+**Note on Persistence:**
+- File Search Stores and their indexed data persist indefinitely in Gemini's cloud
+- This demo **deletes the store at the end** for cleanup
+- To keep your data persistent, simply comment out the deletion step in the script
+- Raw PDF files uploaded via File API expire after 48 hours, but the indexed/embedded data in the store remains until you delete it

 ## Setup

 1. **Get your API key**: https://aistudio.google.com/app/apikey